DFE-Digital/schools-experience/doc/env-vars.md

 ## Gitis configuration

-`CRM_PRIVACY_POLICY_ID` - GUID for the privacy policy used by candidates - supplied by Gitis team

 `CRM_PRIVACY_CONSENT_ID` - GUID for the privacy policy consent id used by candidates - supplied by Gitis team

 `GIT_API_TOKEN` - API key for the GiT API